A Consecutive Lehmer Code for Parabolic Quotients of the Symmetric Group: Introduction

 In general, the $\nu$-Tamari lattice admits a simple encoding as the componentwise order on so-called $\nu$-bracket vectors~\cite{ceballos20the}*{Theorem~4.2}.
 If $\nu=\nu_{\alpha}$, then the corresponding bracket vectors can be converted in a simple way into parabolic BW-codes.
 Since both parabolic BW-codes and bracket vectors are ordered componentwise, the proof of the next result follows readily.

 \begin{theorem}[\cite{ceballos20the}*{Theorem~II}] For every $n>0$ and every integer composition $\alpha$ of $n$, the $\nu_{\alpha}$-Tamari lattice is isomorphic to $\Tamari_{\alpha}$. \end{theorem}

+The original proof of Theorem~\ref{thm:alpha_tamari_isomorphism} in \cite{ceballos20the} did not provide an explicit map between the two lattices, but rather passed through their Galois graphs, whose elements are related by a map $\Theta$ between the two lattices.
+In \cite{ceballos20the}, it was postulated as Open Problem~2.23 to prove that $\Theta$ extends to a full lattice isomorphism, not limited to elements of the Galois graphs.
+Using parabolic BW-codes, by introducing a stack processing procedure on $(\alpha,231)$-avoiding permutations, we settle this open problem affirmatively, while giving another interpretation of parabolic BW-codes; see Corollary~\ref{coro:phi-theta}.

 In Section~\ref{sec:basics}, we recall the basic definitions regarding parabolic quotients of the symmetric group, parabolic pattern avoidance and the weak order.
 In Section~\ref{sec:alpha_codes}, we define the parabolic BW-codes and prove Theorem~\ref{thm:alpha_tamari_lattice_codes}.
-In Section~\ref{sec:nu_tamari_lattice}, we briefly recall the constructions of $\nu$-bracket vectors and describe their conversion into parabolic BW-codes; we also conclude on a simple, direct proof of Theorem~\ref{thm:alpha_tamari_isomorphism}.